 My head snapped to look in his direction.

-“Your father will be interested to know that you found your mate...he’ll be a little shocked that it’s a bear; he at least thought you’d eventually mate with a member of your own species.”
-He added, sounding amused by the recent revelation.
+“Your father will be interested to know that you found your mate.
+He’ll be a little shocked that it’s a bear.
+He thought you’d eventually mate with a member of your own species,” he added, sounding amused by the recent revelation.

-My mouth flopped open and closed as I tried to digest the spontaneous, random crap, Gabe was spouting at me.
+My mouth flopped open and closed as I tried to digest the spontaneous, random crap that Gabe was spouting at me.

 “Huh?
 What the fuck are you talking about?”
 I asked, feeling fed up to hell with everything and in no mood to be fucked with.

 “Don’t play the innocent act with me, vixen.”
-The seat creaked as Gabe relaxed into his seat, then yawned lazily.
+The leather creaked as Gabe relaxed into his seat, then yawned lazily.
 “You stand a better chance of getting your mate back if you approach your father for help.
 Your mother isn’t all that keen on shifters, after the shock of finding out about your father, but saying that, I’m pretty sure your little stunt caused them to reconcile.”
-He took off his men in black sunshades, allowing the moonlight to reflect in his glacier, blue eyes.
+He took off his Men In Black sunshades, allowing the moonlight to reflect in his glacier, blue eyes.

 “Dad's a shifter, isn’t he?”
 I replied, in a matter of fact tone.